Guillain-Barre syndrome: A sudden paralysis of the arms and legs | DW | 13.07.2021

 A degeneration of the axons - the long extensions of nerve cells - is the main cause of Guillain-Barré syndrome.

-However, people vaccinated with Johnson & Johnson should seek immediate medical attention if they experience any of the following symptoms: tingling sensations, especially in the legs or arms, that worsen or spread to other parts of the body, difficulty walking, difficulty with facial movements including speaking, chewing or swallowing, double vision or an inability to move the eyes; or loss of control over bladder or bowel function.
+People vaccinated with Johnson & Johnson should seek immediate medical attention if they experience any of the following symptoms: tingling sensations, especially in the legs or arms, that worsen or spread to other parts of the body; difficulty walking; difficulty with facial movements, including speaking, chewing or swallowing; double vision or an inability to move the eyes; or loss of control over bladder or bowel function.

 Because GBS occurs so rarely, a clear causal link between the nerve disease and vaccination cannot usually be drawn.
 GBS occurs much more commonly after bacterial or viral infections.
 It can also be triggered by infection with SARS-CoV-2.
 This has presented vaccine developers with difficult dilemmas.
 One example: An AstraZeneca vaccine trial last year, where a similar autoimmune disease, transverse myelitis, had occurred in one case.